thomasclarke1969/documentation/android/guides/advanced-querying.md

 ##Examples

-The following examples demonstrate multiple common queryies that can be utilized by applications.
+The following examples demonstrate multiple common queries that can be utilized by applications.

 ##Conversation Queries